Solidgate logo in black and white.

 • One-click checkout for returning customers

-• Subscription/recurring billing without re-enrollment
+• Subscription and recurring billing without re-enrollment

 6. Shrink your PCI DSS compliance footprint